-Primary school pupils across Falkirk district are being invited to join together with others from around Scotland to form a massed virtual Glee choir.
+Primary pupils in Falkirk district invited to join virtual Glee choir

 Since launching two weeks ago over 500 children have joined up as they prepare to learn and then record two songs of hope and strength and their own performances.

 The initiative was launched by children’s charity The Frisson Foundation which helps to develop children’s skills and widen opportunities through their very popular Scottish Primary School Glee Challenge.

 When the schools closed in late March, the annual challenge was half way through its programme, 111 schools out of 220 had performed in the qualifying heats.

 Lothian but that left another 3500 plus children who had practised and rehearsed without getting the chance to perform.

 Bill Breckenridge, co-founder, said: “We had another 18 events scheduled so the first few days of closure were spent talking to theatres, all of whom were great to work with, and shutting things down.

 “We received a few emails suggesting that we put something online but we wanted to do something different and something with an end product.”

 The answer was a ‘Virtual Glee Choir’ which aims to connect children across the whole of Scotland and create Scotland’s largest primary school Glee choir.

 Bill continued: “It gave us not only the chance to reach out to those children who had experienced Glee before but also the chance to bring Glee to children in areas of Scotland where we are as yet not involved.”